huzaifa786313/Otago-Polytechnic/Special-Topic/Lab1-cloud.md

 ## Resource Group

-Lets create a resource group that we can use for this project
+Let’s create a resource group that we can use for this project

 Type "resource groups" in the search bar and click on the resource groups under services